taylordotfish/base116/README.md

 5/4.

-Base116 exploits properties of UTF-8 to convert arbitrary binary data to valid, printable UTF-8, with less of a size overhead than is possible with any printable ASCII encoding.
+Base116 exploits properties of UTF-8 to convert arbitrary binary data to valid, printable UTF-8, with a lower size overhead than is possible with any printable ASCII encoding.

 For example, this binary data (in hex):